mrichardson03/dotfiles/README.md

 # dotfiles

 My config files.
 A lot of this is copied from [geerlingguy/dotfiles](https://github.com/geerlingguy/dotfiles).
-Mainly used with macOS machines.

 ## Shell Setup

-Link files from this directory into $HOME, and link the `bin` directory to $HOME/bin.
-That's it.
+Link `.zshrc` from this repository to `$HOME/.zshrc`.
+Machine specific configuration can be placed in `$HOME/.zshrc.local`.

 ## Homebrew

-Software installs are managed using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle).
-Personal and work setups are located in `brew/personal` and `brew/work`.
+Additional software is managed using [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle).
+Linux and macOS setups are located in `brew/linux/` and `brew/macos/`.
 Software can be installed using `brew bundle install`, and cleanup done with `brew bundle cleanup`.